Rosengren/ChemicalTracker/README.md

 #Chemical Tracker

-A chemical inventory server that allows users to dynamically develop an inventory of chemicals as well as retrieve information on specific chemicals from any place where Internet is availabled.
+A chemical inventory server that allows users to dynamically develop an inventory of chemicals as well as retrieve information on specific chemicals from any place where Internet is available.

-Potential use cases include giviing first responders the ability to identify hazardous materials;
+Potential use cases include giving first responders the ability to identify hazardous materials;
 allowing laboratory auditors to inventory chemicals that are found in labs; or providing users with information about chemicals.